-In our April 21 blog article Why A Website Speed Audit Should Be On Your Front Burner, we provided a detailed look at the search engine ranking issues caused by slow webpage load times.
+In our April 21 blog article on website speed audits, we provided a detailed look at the search engine ranking issues caused by slow webpage load times.
 At the time, these issues were not a concern for mobile sites.

 However on June 1, at the annual Search Marketing Summit in Sydney, Gary Illyes from Google announced that page speed will soon become a key metric for mobile search ranking results.
 This development, which is reported to be just months away, will add another layer of complexity to the process of ensuring a website is mobile-friendly — already a key issue in itself for every serious digital marketer.

 Up to now, many of the Google ranking signals for mobile are based on the upload speed of a site’s desktop pages.
 Mobile sites have been getting a free pass of sorts, based on the fact that desktop speeds were sufficient to maintain favorable rankings.
 Google has also indicated it is developing a separate index for mobile search.
 The sense among industry experts is that Google will introduce this with the next update of its mobile-friendly search algorithm.